helonin/MSPoreUnet/README.md

 ![MSPoreModel](https://user-images.githubusercontent.com/50166193/110905845-631d7880-8320-11eb-97f3-61ef3e40d61a.jpg)

+The required packages to use this python repository are: 'os','numpy', 'scipy', 'h5py', 'tensorflow', 'matplotlib', 'keras', 'skimage', 'cv2', and 'pandas'.
+I recommend to use Anaconda which has all these packages installed except cv2 and tensorflow of which you can easily install from pip.

 Example:
 Comparation of different pore scales: (a).
 Tight-carbonate sample has fine-size pores, (b).
 Sandstone sample has medium-size pores and (c).
 Carbonate sample has multi-scale coarse-size pores.